The poor economy is slowing storage spending even more than expected at the start of 2009, according to the latest...

 IDC now expects internal disk storage to fare worse than external systems during this decline.
 The research firm anticipates external disk systems capacity to grow 44% this year, which is below traditional annual growth rates in the 50% to 60% range.

 Wall Street analysts' predictions are even more pessimistic.
 Aaron Rakers, an analyst at Stifel, Nicolaus & Co.
 Inc., said he saw direct-attached storage (DAS) capacity spending declining even more sharply, falling by double-digit percentages "in the mid- to high teens."
 Storage-area network (SAN) and network-attached storage (NAS) will still decline in the mid- to high single digits, he added.
-Kaushik Roy, a research analyst at Los Angeles-based Wedbush Morgan Securities, said he expected external disk storage sales
+Kaushik Roy, a research analyst at Los Angeles-based Wedbush Morgan Securities, said he expected external disk storage sales to decline "by closer to 5% than [the] 3%" as IDC predicted.

 IDC didn't break out high-end vs. low-end disk numbers, but Stifel, Nicolaus & Co.'s Rakers said his market research has shown a similar emphasis on lower tiers of storage.